 If judged by the number of questions asked the speakers, the meeting of the Men's Club held Friday evening, Feb.
-29, at the home of Richard W. Knight, 84 Greenway South, marked a high point of keen interest on the part of the members.
-Two members, Robert C. Adams, who fills an important position with the Equitable Trust Co., and Nugent Fallon, secretary-treasurer of the French-American was twice over-subscribed.

-Banking Corporation, were the speakers.
+29, at the home of Richard W. Knight, 84 Greenway South, marked a high point of keen interest on the part members.
+Two members, Robert C. Adams, who fills an important position with the Equitable Trust Co., and Nugent Fallon, secretary-treasurer of the French-American gent Fallon, secretary-treasurer of the Banking Corporation, were the speakers.

-Mr. Adams' subject was "Banking and the Distribution of Securities," and he described the methods by which immense quantities of bonds are quickly sold.
-He spoke especially of the recent selling in this country of \$150,000,000 in Japanese bonds, which were taken by J. P. Morgan & Co. co-operating with three other banking houses.
-This issue
+Mr. Adams' subject was "Banking and the Distribution of Securities," and he described the methods by which important the spoke of honds are quickly sold.
+He spoke mense quantities of bonds are quickly sold.
+He spoke especially of the recent selling in this country of \$150,00,000 in Japanese bonds, which were taken by J. P. Morgan & Co. co-operating with three other banking houses.
+This issue twice over-subscribed.